Weizmann-Qiskit-Fall-Fest/fall-fest-2025/README.md

 **Part I: Qiskit Orientation Workshop**

-This event will include an introduction to quantum copmuting, and qiskit, with speakers from the Weizmann Institute of Science and IBM Quantum.
+Including an introduction to quantum copmuting, and qiskit, with speakers from the Weizmann Institute of Science and IBM Quantum.

 | Item | Info |
 |------|------|